cubeta-io/cubeta-starter/docs/README.md

 the corresponding created migration will match the types of the columns you entered before

+> [!note]
-**notice 1:** columns of type files will be placed on the migration file as a string columns with a nullable attribute <br>
+> columns of type files will be placed on the migration file as a string columns with a nullable
+> attribute

+> [!note]
-**notice 2:** columns of type key will be placed on the migration file as a `foreignIdFor` columns with these attributes : <br>
+> columns of type key will be placed on the migration file as a `foreignIdFor` columns with these
+> attributes :

-1. constrained
+> 1. constrained
-2. cascadeOnDelete
+> 2. cascadeOnDelete

+> [!note]
-**notice 3:** columns of type translatable will be placed on the migration file as a `json` columns<br>
+> columns of type translatable will be placed on the migration file as a `json` columns

+> [!tip]
-<div class="alert alert-danger" style="color: crimson"> it is always better to check on the created files</div>
+> it is always better to check on the created files

 <h2 id="controllers">Controllers</h2>